 - Prescription Opioids: What You Need to Know: A 2-page document (from the U.S. Centers for Disease Control and Prevention) for patients that lists the risks and adverse effects of opioids as well as safety-related steps that patients can take

-- How to Use the VA Auto-Injector Naloxone Kit or Naloxone Nasal Spray: Two 7-minute videos (from the Veterans Health Administration) for teaching patients how to use the different formulations of naloxone in case of overdose
+- How to Use Naloxone Nasal Spray: A 7-minute video (from the Veterans Health Administration) for teaching patients how to use naloxone in case of overdose

 - Drug Disposal: Drug Take-Back Locations: A resource from the U.S. Food and Drug Administration that allows you to find drop-off locations near you via a searchable database or Google maps — and that also provides information on periodic take-back events

 - Clinical Opiate Withdrawal Scale (COWS): An 11-item scale scoring the frequency and severity of withdrawal symptoms